-On March 14, 2023, the Company announced a regular quarterly cash dividend of \$0.225 per share on the Company's common stock.
-The cash dividend will be paid on April 14, 2023 to shareholders of record as of the close of business on March 29, 2023.
-As a result of this dividend declaration and in accordance with the terms of the indenture governing the Notes, the Company will adjust the conversion rate (which is expected to increase) and the conversion price (which is expected to decrease) of the Notes effective as of March 28, 2023.
-A corresponding adjustment is expected to be made to the strike prices with respect to the convertible note hedges and the warrants entered into by the Company in connection with the offering of the Notes, with the strike price decreased and the number of options increased in accordance with the terms of the convertible note hedge confirmations and warrant confirmations, respectively.
+On March 20, 2024, the Company announced a special cash dividend of \$2.25 per share on the Company's common stock and a quarterly cash dividend of \$0.30 per share on the Company's common stock.
+Both dividends will be paid on May 3, 2024 to shareholders of record as of the close of business on April 17, 2024.
+As a result of this dividend declaration, the Company will adjust the conversion rates (which are expected to increase) and the conversion prices (which are expected to decrease) of the 2028 Notes in accordance with the terms of the 2028 Indenture, effective as of April 16, 2024.
+A corresponding adjustment is expected to be made to the strike prices with respect to the convertible note hedges and the warrants entered into by the Company in connection with the offering of the corresponding Notes, each of which will be decreased in accordance with the terms of the applicable convertible note hedge confirmations and warrant confirmations.